Parent or carer frequently asked questions

 For government and non-government sessional services that do not receive the Commonwealth CCS, fees will be set by the provider, usually on a by-term basis.
 Families generally receive the 15-hour preschool program over 2 or 3 days a week, for 40 weeks a year.

-The children most in need will get access to 30 hours of preschool a week.
-We’re setting up integrated hubs, so families and children are supported to get the help they need in one place.
-Demonstration sites will open by the end of 2025 in Port Pirie and Adelaide’s northern suburbs.
+We’re setting up integrated hubs, so families and children are supported to get the care, support and connection they need close to home and in a familiar setting.
+Demonstration sites in Port Pirie and Elizabeth Vale opened in Term 4, 2025.

 We’re investing in Aboriginal families with additional funding in Aboriginal children’s outcomes, through a co-design process with Community.